Non-trivial bundles and Algebraic Classical Field Theory: Conclusions and Outlook

 \section{Conclusions and Outlook}

-With the present paper we have partially explored the generalization of \cite{acftstructure} to space of configurations which are general fiber bundles.
+With the present paper we have partially explored the generalization of \cite{acftstructure} to the space of configurations which are general fiber bundles.
 We remark that the main technical difficulties are the lack of a vector space structure for images of fields and the fact that while $C^{\infty}(M)$ is a Fréchet space, $\Gamma^{\infty}(M\leftarrow B)$ is not even a vector space.
 This forces us to use a manifold structure for $\Gamma^{\infty}(M\leftarrow B)$ and an appropriate calculus as well.
 For the manifold structure we choose locally convex spaces as modelling topological vector spaces.
-The notion of smooth mappings is however not unique, for instance, one could have used the convenient calculus of \cite{convenient}; however, this calculus has the rather surprising property that smooth mappings need not be continuous (see \cite{glockner2005discontinuous} for an example).
+The notion of smooth mappings is however not unique, for instance, one could have used the convenient calculus of \cite{kriegl1997convenient}; however, this calculus has the rather surprising property that smooth mappings need not be continuous (see \cite{glockner2005discontinuous} for an example).
 This is rather annoying in view of the heavy usage of distributional spaces in sections 4 and 5, therefore we deemed more fitting Bastiani calculus (see \cite{mb}, \cite{michal1938differential}).

-As in the case of finite dimensional differentiable manifolds -- where geometric properties can be equivalently be described locally but are independent from the local chart used -- here to we tried to establish, where possible, $\Gamma^{\infty}$-local independence for all notions introduced.
-It stands out though that the characterization of microlocality by Proposition \ref{mulocchar} is, to the best of our knowledge, inherently $\Gamma^{\infty}$-local.
-The argument supporting the $\Gamma^{\infty}$-local character of Proposition \ref{mulocchar} relies on the fact that a sufficient condition for $\Gamma^{\infty}$-globality could be provided by a combination of \textit{topological conditions} on the bundle and \textit{regularity conditions} on the integral kernel of the first derivative of the functional.
-A noteworthy question would be which additional hypotheses, if any, could one add to Proposition \ref{mulocchar} to make it a $\Gamma^{\infty}$-global characterization.
+As in the case of finite dimensional differentiable manifolds -- where geometric properties can equivalently be described locally but are independent from the local chart used -- here too we tried to establish, where possible, independence from the choice of ultralocal charts.
+It stands out that the characterization of microlocality by Proposition \ref{porop_1_muloc_charachterization} is, to the best of our knowledge, inherently chart dependent.
+Notice that a sufficient condition to avoid this unpleasant fact is to provide a combination of \textit{topological conditions} on the bundle and \textit{regularity conditions} on the integral kernel of the first derivative of the functional.
+A noteworthy question would be which additional hypotheses, if any, could one add to Proposition \ref{porop_1_muloc_charachterization} to make the characterization of microlocal functionals intrinsic.

+Another possible interesting point to develop in the future is the time-slice axiom \cite{haag1964algebraic,CF09,brunetti2023anomalies} in this classical setting.
+Here however we would need more structural insights coming from the full equation of motion, not only the linearized version that we use in the paper (see, \textit{e.g.}\ \cite{acftstructure2}).